brooklynrail/brooklynrail-platform/content/people/eleanor-heartney.md

   Catholic Imagination in Contemporary Art_ (2004) and _Doomsday Dreams: The Apocalyptic Imagination in Contemporary Art_ (2019).
 She is co-author of _After the Revolution: Women who Transformed Contemporary Art, The Reckoning:
-  Women Artists in the New Millennium_ (2013) and the forthcoming _Mothers of
-  Invention: The Feminist Roots of Contemporary Art._  She is an Editor-at-Large for the _Rail._"
+  Women Artists in the New Millennium_ (2013) and _Mothers of Invention: The Feminist Roots of Contemporary Art_  (2024).
+She is an Editor-at-Large for the _Rail._"
 portraits:
   - media: 2020/10/eleanor-heartney
 rail_contributor_url: https://brooklynrail.org/contributor/eleanor-heartney